rust-lang/rfcs/text/0000-natvis.md

 The drawbacks for this option is that it would force all Rust developers to manually create a build script and ensure it is kept up-to-date whenever the set of Natvis files are updated.
-This also would set the linker argument regardless of the linker being used.
-This could lead to potential build errors if the linker being used returns an error for an invalid argument.
+This option would also have the same drawback as above, using a build script would be able to set the linker argument for adding Natvis but only for the top level crate.
+Any dependencies or transitive dependencies would not be able to set that linker argument in order to embed Natvis into the generated PDB.
+Also, for crates that generate an `rlib`, this would also run into an issue since a PDB isn't generated for an `rlib`.

 ### Alternative 3: inline Natvis XML fragments via attributes only